MosheL2680/Library/README.md

 ## Usage

-1. Run the Flask application:
+1. Navigate into the root dir:
     ```bash
+    cd Library

+2. Run the Flask application:

+    ```bash
     py backend\app.py

-2. Access the application in your web browser at http://localhost:5001/.
+3. Access the application in your web browser at http://localhost:5001/.
 (You can also simply enter the link flask will give u in the bash)

-3. You can now use the Library Management System to manage books, customers, and loans.
+4. You can now use the Library Management System to manage books, customers, and loans.

 ## API Endpoints